 06 Dec My life in Silicon Sentier: Paris’ 2nd district

 I like to go to a place and live like a local.
-That’s what I did when I was in Paris for the Paris Photo art photography fair this November.
-I stayed in the 2nd district, bang in the city centre, in the neighbourhood of Sentier, otherwise known as Silicon Sentier for its role as a hotbed of internet start-up entrepreneurship.
+That’s what I did when I was in town for the Paris Photo fair this November.
+I stayed in the 2nd district, bang in the city centre, in the Sentier neighbourhood, otherwise known as Silicon Sentier given the number of internet start-ups.

-Here, street names run along the lines of D’Aboukir, Cléry, Poissonnière.
-Especially towards the 10th, the streets are narrow and the buildings wonky, a feel more normally associated with Le Marais in the 4th.
+Sreet names run along the lines of D’Aboukir, Cléry, Poissonnière.
+Especially towards the 10th, the roads are narrow and the buildings wonky.

-Small foodie places abound, the tourists in general don’t venture here, and Sentier’s central location makes it ideal for getting around the rest Paris.
+Sentier’s central location makes it ideal for getting around Paris.

 Rue du Nil – Terroirs d’Avenir

-This quiet little street must be one of the top foodie destinations in Paris.
-It’s dominated by two mini gastronomic empires – Terroirs d’Avenir and Greg Marchand’s Frenchie.
+The quiet little street of Rue du Nil is one of the top foodie destinations in Paris.
+Two gastronomic empires dominate the street: Terroirs d’Avenir and Greg Marchand’s Frenchie.

-Terroirs d’Avenir specialises in selling food produced by small farmers and small-scale fishing.
-I knew them from an evening at Antidote Wine Bar in London back in February 2016.
+Terroirs d’Avenir specialises in selling food produced by small farmers and by small-scale fishing.
+I knew them from London, from an evening at Antidote Wine Bar.

-In the Rue du Nil, Terroirs d’Avenir have five stores, selling fruit, vegetables, cheese, grocery staples, fish, meat, bread and pastries.
-It’s all about origin; it’s all about passion.
+In the Rue du Nil, Terroirs d’Avenir has five stores, selling fruit, vegetables, cheese, groceries, fish, meat, bread and pastries.
+It’s all about origin and passion.

 Rue du Nil – L’Arbre du Café

-I popped in for a chat about coffee and tried the Lacu Ten from West Timor.
-This is civet coffee.
-The wild, cat-like luwak comes out to eat the ripest coffee cherries.
-A while later, they pop out of their digestive systems, with the beans collected and washed by the farmers, to produce a coffee that is among the most expensive in the world, at €39 for 125 grams at L’Arbre du Café.
-The coffee was rich and delicious.
-I was assured the luwaks were wild.
-Very often nowadays they are kept in cages in terrible conditions.
+I popped in for a chat and to try the Lacu Ten from West Timor.
+This is kopi luwak coffee.
+Otherwise known as civet coffee.
+The wild, cat-like luwak comes out of the jungle to eat the ripest coffee cherries.
+The digested beans then pop out of the luwak’s digestive systems.
+The farmers collect the beans and wash them to produce a coffee that is among the most expensive in the world.
+At L’Arbre du Café, it’s €39 for 125 grams.

 Across the road to Coinstot Vino

 Coinstot is argot for ‘place’, and it’s that kind of place – earthy and buzzing.
-I had a glass of Alsatian Pinot Noir, Les Vins Pirouettes by Christian Binner, together with a plate of razor clams, even though I had already eaten – they looked too good to miss, and I felt at ease sitting at the bar.
+Sitting at the bar, I had a glass of Alsatian Pinot Noir, Les Vins Pirouettes by Christian Binner, and a plate of razor clams.

-I got talking to my neighbour, a natural wine producer, Sylvain Bock, from the Ardèche, on his once-a-year visit to his clients in Paris.
-He sells his sulphite-free wines round the world, with names such as Sylvain Bock Suck A Rock.
+Sylvain sells his sulphite-free wines round the world, with names such as Sylvain Bock Suck A Rock.
 The one I tasted, Les Grelots, was pretty good.
 I asked him for a photo.
-Not an easy feat as all the regulars kept on coming up to him for a chat.
-Eventually I managed to catch him, on the hop.
+Not an easy feat as all the regulars wanted to chat with him.

-Paris is like that – out on the cold grey streets everyone is sombre, dour and in a hurry.
-Behind closed doors, in pockets dotted across the capital, there’s much merriment and socialising.
+Paris is like that.
+Out on the cold grey streets everyone is sombre, dour and in a hurry.
+Behind closed doors, there’s much merriment and socialising.

 From Sentier to Du Pain et Des Idées